SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

 	The passed-in value is a boolean indicating if the browser is permissive or not.
 If undefined or null is passed in, that implies an error occurred with the set operation.

+1. R47. **Hash**.
+The testing application invokes this function to generate a SHA-256 hash of a string.
+The hash is implemented using a secret salt baked into the browser.

+    `void SecureBrowser.security.hash(string input, function callback)`

+    * `input` is combined with a secret salt and the SHA-256 hash for that result is returned.
+    * `callback` is required and should be a function of this form:
+	` function(hashedString){...}`

 1. R22. **Eliminate Security-Exposing APIs**.
 The following APIs are deprecated and shall NOT be exposed:

     * *Clear browser cache* (`void SecureBrowser.security.clearCache()`)
     * *Clear cookies* (`void SecureBrowser.security.clearCookies()`)
     * *Retrieve client IP address(es)*  (`string[] SecureBrowser.security.getIPAddressList()`)
     * *Retrieve current list of running processes* (`string[] SecureBrowser.security.getProcessList()`)

+1. R48. **Add Event Listener**.
+Adds an event listener.

+    `void SecureBrowser.events.addEventListener(string event, function callback)`

+   * `event` is a string representing the event name being listened to, for example `sb-security-breach`
+   * `callback` is required and should be a function of this form:

+	` function(eventinfo){...}`

+	Not all events are applicable to all browsers.
+Supported events include (but are not limited to):

+	* sb-security-breach (security breach detector)
+	* closing (premature browser exit)

 ### Text to Speech Synthesis (TTS)